Border bases and order ideals: a polyhedral characterization: The order ideal polytope

+From a computational perspective, the system \eqref{eq:OrderIdealPolytope2} defining the order ideal polytope contains dimensions \(\dim \left. \vgen{U \cup I} \middle/ I \right.\), which are computationally challenging to determine.
+Therefore in this subsection we provide a modified description of the order ideal polytope, well suited for computations.

+Let \(M \subseteq \pring\) be a finite set of polynomials, and let \(M^{=i}\) denote the set of polynomials in \(M\) with total degree \(i\).
+We would like to have \(M\) to be a vector space basis of \(I^{\leq d}\) reflecting the degree filtration of \(I\).
+The following definition will be helpful.

-Throughout this subsection let $M=\bigcup_{i\in\N}M_{i}\subseteq\pring$ be a finite set of polynomials with degree-filtration $\{M_{i}\mid i\in\N\}$ that generates a zero-dimensional ideal $\igen{M}\subseteq\pring$ such that all $p\in M_{i}$ have degree \(i\).
-Furthermore, for each $i\in\N$ we have an enumeration $M_{i}=\{p_{ij}\mid j\in[k_{i}]\}$ with $k_{i}\in\N$.
-In the following we assume that $L$ is of the form $L=\T_{\leq d}^{n}$ where $d \coloneqq \dim \pring /\igen{M}$.
-For the sake of clarity, we assume that $M$ is $L$-stabilized and has in particular a convenient form.
-One might think of $M$ being the output of the $\lstabspan$ procedure, which is then brought into the following reduced form: \begin{defn} Let $M$ be a finite set of polynomials of degree at most \(\ell\) for some $\ell\in\N$.
-Then \(M\) is in \emph{canonical form} if the leading term of any element of \(M\) does not occur in the other elements.
-Here we can freely choose leading terms of the polynomials with the only constraint that they have to be maximal-degree terms. \end{defn} We give a visual interpretation of the definition.
-The coefficient matrix $A\in K^{M\times\T_{\leq \ell}^{n}}$ of \(M\) is the matrix where the rows are the elements of \(M\), the columns are all the monomials of degree at most \(\ell\), and the entries are the coefficients of the terms in the elements of \(M\).
-We use the convention that for terms $t_{1}$, $t_{2}$ with $\deg(t_{1})>\deg(t_{2})$ we put column $t_{1}$ to the left of column $t_{2}$.
-Similarly, we put leading terms of a polynomial to the left of the other terms.
-Now $M$ is in \emph{canonical form} if the matrix $A$ has the structure as depicted in \autoref{fig:l-can-form}, i.e., it consists of degree blocks and each degree block is maximally interreduced.
+\begin{defn} Let $M$ be a finite set of non-zero polynomials of degree at most \(\ell\) for some $\ell\in\N$.
+Then \(M\) is in \emph{canonical form} if the leading term of any element of \(M\) does not occur in the other elements. \end{defn} Here the ordering on monomials can be any degree-compatible (total) ordering (i.e., \(m_{1} < m_{2}\) for all monomials \(m_{1}\), \( m_{2}\) with \(\deg m_{1} < \deg m_{2}\)), and need not be a term ordering.
+Clearly, any vector space basis can be brought into canonical form via Gaussian elimination.
+The \emph{coefficient matrix} $A\in K^{M\times\bT_{\leq \ell}^{n}}$ of \(M\) is the matrix where the rows are indexed by the elements of \(M\), and the columns are indexed by the monomials of degree at most \(\ell\), and the entries are the coefficients of the monomials in the elements of \(M\).
+In other words, \(A_{f,m} = a_{m}\) for \(f = \sum_{m \in \bT^{n}_{\leq \ell}} a_{m} m \in M\).
+A visual interpretation of a set \(M\) in canonical form can be found in \autoref{fig:l-can-form} using the coefficient matrix.

-The degree blocks correspond to the leading forms of the polynomials in $M$.
-Any finite set can be brought into canonical form by applying Gaussian elimination and column permutations of terms with same degree if necessary.
-In particular, the output of the $\lstabspan$ procedure can be easily brought into this form, which is convenient to work with.
+The following lemma summarizes the required properties of a generating set $M$ of an ideal \(I\) sufficient to describe the degree filtration of \(I^{\leq d}\).